 The merged pseudopods wriggled like earthworms.
 As more earthworms formed, the mud became clearer.
 When the mud was a puddle of water, ten thousand earthworms tangled in pandemonium.

 A white fox bit the worm-heap like it was a venomous snake and dragged it onto the Mountain.
 She threw her head to toss her prey and chomp again with greater grip.
 The worms tried escaping every-worm-for-itself, but they’d tangled too thoroughly to separate.
-The fox beat them senseless on the ground.
+The fox beat them senseless against the ground.

 “Now, how to do this…”